ViciousSquid/Dosidicus/README.md

 Digital pet squid with a dynamic neural network.

 - Part educational neuro tool and part sim game with a retro aesthetic
-- Features Hebbian learning & Neurogenesis - squid can create new neurons
+- Hebbian learning & Neurogenesis - squid can create new neurons and become smarter

 Combining AI with an electronic pet to transform "play" into "learning."
 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) with GUI tools and watch it evolve and learn!